deqiankong/SGDS/README.md

 We follow the previous work [LIMO](https://github.com/Rose-STL-Lab/LIMO) for setting up RDKit, Open Babel and AutoDock-GPU.
 We extend our gratitude to the authors for their significant contributions.

 ## Data
+We use selfies representations of ZINC250k with corresponding property values.
+All the property values can be computed either by RDKit or AutoDock-GPU.

 ## Cite
 <pre>